Cactus is a Verb

 What’s your refund policy?

-I haven’t had to issue a refund yet, but I suppose my policy would be ...
-Just return the living thing you purchased, and if it’s still mostly alive, you’ll be refunded.
+I still haven’t had a customer request a refund yet, but if the day comes, my policy would be ...
+Simply return the living thing you purchased, and if it’s still mostly alive, you’ll be refunded.

 Is your last name really Jones?